rhasina/quote-generator/README.md

 - version 1: this is the simpler one with one category.
 The user can generate only one quote.
 - version 2: it allows the user to choose between 2 sets (categories) of quotes, and select the number of quotes that they want to generate, knowing that the number is 1 to 5.

+Try the version 2 of the Quote Generator here: [Quote Generator](https://rhasina.github.io/quote-generator/)
 ## Technologies
 - HTML5
 - CSS3